COVID-19 Event Risk Mitigation Procedure & Guidelines: 2022 Mountain Bike Oregon Management Plan

 - Please cover your mouth and nose when coughing and sneezing.

-- While on course, spitting or clearing of nasal passages should only be considered when no one is within sight or hearing.
+- While on the course, spitting or clearing of nasal passages should only be considered when no one is within sight or hearing.

-- Wash your hands often with soap & water for at least 20 seconds or use alcohol based sanitizer with at least 60% alcohol.
+- Wash your hands often with soap & water for at least 20 seconds or use alcohol-based sanitizer with at least 60% alcohol.

 Self Monitor: everyone should self-monitor themselves for illness and stay home if experiencing known symptoms as listed by the CDC.

-- Maintaining Healthy Environments
+- Maintaining Healthy Environments.

 - Waiver: all attendees will be required to sign a COVID exposure waiver in order to identify symptoms and release liability.

 - You may be subject to a Mandatory COVID-19 screening upon arrival including temperature checks and agreement for random temperature checks by our medical team throughout the venue.
-(If required by State of Oregon).
+(If required by the State of Oregon).

 - Cleaning: expect additional cleaning at high touchpoint areas such as portalets, hand washing stations, shuttles, registration, etc.

-- Pod Style Shuttles: You will select a 3 day package based on your ride profile (skills, endurance, comfort level), and will be scheduled together with the same grouping of clients and trail guides over the course of the weekend
+- Pod Style Shuttles: You will select a 3-day package based on your ride profile (skills, endurance, comfort level), and will be scheduled together with the same grouping of clients and trail guides over the course of the weekend.

 - Event Layout: Mountain Bike Oregon is an Outdoor Event.
 Our venue is on 80 acres which gives us a greater physical space to be able to spread out.